Sarcoidosis Treatment Options

 - Increased risk of infections

 Other treatments are available for patients who cannot tolerate steroids either because they are contraindicated or because side effects cannot be tolerated.
 Patients whose disease does not respond to steroids or who wish to lower the dose of steroids and use another drug in combination have additional treatment options as well.

 It is important to keep in mind that all of the following treatments have been used and studied much less extensively than corticosteroids.
 Doctors with special expertise in sarcoidosis should manage patients who are on regular prednisone therapy or any of the following alternatives:

-- Infliximab or adalimumab: These medications, which are given as an intravenous injection once per month or under the skin (subcutaneous injection), have been used recently for patients with severe sarcoidosis.
+Infliximab or adalimumab: These medications, which are given as an intravenous injection every 4-8 weeks or under the skin (subcutaneous injection) every 1-2 weeks, have been used recently for patients with severe sarcoidosis.
 They are usually used after other options are not successful or not tolerated.
 They significantly increase the risk for infections.

-- Various NSAIDs (nonsteroidal anti-inflammatory drugs [such as ibuprofen or aspirin]): These drugs may help reduce acute inflammation and relieve arthritis and fever.
-They are not recommended for the treatment of sarcoidosis affecting the lungs.
+Various NSAIDs (nonsteroidal anti-inflammatory drugs [such as ibuprofen or aspirin]): These drugs may help reduce acute inflammation and relieve arthritis and fever.

 When is treatment started?